 Taste and add more salt, pepper, nutritional yeast, butter, or cashew parmesan as desired.
 Serve hot and enjoy!

 If you’re trying to add more veggies into your diet, peas, broccoli, and green beans are all delicious with this recipe!
 You can stir them right into the sauce, or have them on the side.

-The great thing about this mac and cheese is that it can be the star of the meal all on it’s own.
-I like to use a chickpea or legume based pasta to up the protein content (if I’m not serving it with animal protein), then just stir in some peas and you have yourself a delicious meal that is perfect for kids and adults!
+The great thing about this dairy free mac and cheese is that it can be the star of the meal all on it’s own.
+I like to use a chickpea or legume based pasta to up the protein content (if I’m not serving it with animal protein), then just stir in some peas and you have yourself a delicious plant-based meal that is perfect for kids and adults!

 Try these recipes next!

 - Nut free Pesto Pasta

 - Vegan Tomato Basil Cream Sauce

 Lastly, if you want more recipes straight to your inbox, be sure to subscribe to my email list.
 As always, if you make this recipe, be sure to tag me on instagram and leave a comment below so I can see your creation!

 Vegan Roasted Garlic Mac and Cheese

 - 2.5 cups unsweetened and unflavored almond milk (not vanilla!)